-In Tehran, the capital city of Iran, students have taken the streets to protest against the government after the death of the 22-year-old woman Mahsa Amini last Friday.
+In Tehran, the capital city of Iran, students have taken the streets to protest against the government after the death of the 22-year-old woman Mahsa Amini Friday the 16th of September.
 Amini fell into a coma whilst being detained by the morality police who stated she wasn’t wearing her hijab, or headscarf, correctly.
-Bany (30), an Iranian student at the Thomas More University in Belgium, wonders if these protests are the best way to tackle the problem: ‘The cultural mindset of the Iranians has to shift in order to really change something.
+Bany (30), a female Iranian student at the Thomas More University in Belgium, wonders if these protests are the best way to tackle the problem: ‘The cultural mindset of the Iranians has to shift in order to really change something.
 Each individual has to take responsibility.
-When has violence ever been the answer?’
+When has violence coming from protesters ever been the answer?’

 Since Amini’s death, Iranians have been protesting the strict Iranian government’s regulations regarding their right to freedom.